imranhsayed/gatsby-wordpress-themes/packages/gatsby-wordpress-theme-phoenix/README.md

 };
 ```

-2. Upload and activate all the plugins from wordpress/plugins folder of this repo, into your WordPress Site.
+2. Upload and activate all the plugins from [wordpress/plugins](https://github.com/imranhsayed/gatsby-wordpress-themes/tree/master/wordpress/plugins), into your WordPress Site.

 OR,